Author: Caitie Leibman

 Many individuals have adapted the idea to manage their personal finances: having a sinking fund may help us avoid that sinking feeling

-This idea came in handy as I recently set out to see how well the sources for my retirement income were matching up with my expenses.
+This idea came in handy a while back as I set out to see how well the sources for my retirement income were matching up with my expenses.
 My home has a new roof, won’t need another for many years.
 My vehicles are fairly new; they won’t need to be replaced for years, either.

 But the fact is, someday I will need to pay for a new roof.
 I will need to replace a car.
 Furniture and appliances wear out.
 More predictable but “lumpy” expenses happen, too, like property taxes and planned travel.